cmu-delphi/delphi-epidata/docs/api/v5-signals/nwss.md

 ## Missingness

 If a sample site has too few individuals, the NWSS does not provide the detailed data, so we cannot include it in our aggregations.

+Also, data from sewersheds serving fewer than 3,000 people, as well as data from facility or institution specific sampling locations and tribal communities, are generally not available unless approved by the local jurisdiction.

 ## Lag and Backfill